 LIQUITEX LAUNCHES A GROUNDBREAKING NEW RANGE OF CADMIUM-FREE COLOURS

-Liquitex will launch a new range of Cadmium-Free colors in 2017, giving artists a wider range of choice when selecting safe art materials.
+Liquitex will launch a new range of Cadmium-Free colours in 2017, giving artists a wider range of choice when selecting safe art materials.

 Since their foundation in 1955 Liquitex have partnered with artists to ensure that they continually evolve and innovate.
 As there is no universal view on the potential harm of cadmium pigments Liquitex has chosen to acknowledge this and offer both alternatives side by side so that artists can make a choice based on their personal preference.
 Colart is proud to be the first in the market to introduce a parity performance Cadmium-Free alternative for health and safety conscious artists.